Athletic heart syndrome: Management

 Athlete's heart is not dangerous for athletes (though if a nonathlete has symptoms of bradycardia, cardiomegaly, and cardiac hypertrophy, another illness may be present).
 Athlete's heart is not the cause of sudden cardiac death during or shortly after a workout, which mainly occurs due to hypertrophic cardiomyopathy and arrhythmogenic cardiomyopathy (ARVC), two genetic disorders.
-Although a link between intensive exercise and exercise-induced arythmogenic right ventricular cardiomyopathy exists.
+Although a link between intensive exercise and exercise-induced arrhythmogenic right ventricular cardiomyopathy exists.

 No treatment is required for people with athletic heart syndrome; it does not pose any physical threats to the athlete, and despite some theoretical concerns that the ventricular remodeling might conceivably predispose for serious arrhythmias, no evidence has been found of any increased risk of long-term events.
 Athletes should see a physician and receive a clearance to be sure their symptoms are due to athlete's heart and not another heart disease, such as cardiomyopathy.
 If the athlete is uncomfortable with having athlete's heart or if a differential diagnosis is difficult, deconditioning from exercise for a period of three months allows the heart to return to its regular size.
 However, one long-term study of elite-trained athletes found that dilation of the left ventricle was only partially reversible after a long period of deconditioning.
 This deconditioning is often met with resistance to the accompanying lifestyle changes.
 The real risk attached to athlete's heart is if athletes or nonathletes simply assume they have the condition, instead of making sure they do not have a life-threatening heart illness.

 History

 The athlete's heart syndrome was first described in 1899 by Salomon Henschen.
 He compared the heart size of cross-country skiers to those who lived sedentary lives.
 He noticed that those who participated in competitive sports displayed symptoms of athlete's heart syndrome.
 Henschen believed the symptoms were a normal adjustment to exercise, and felt concern was not needed.
-Henschen believed that the entire heart became enlarged, when in fact, only the left side becomes hypertrophic.
+Henschen believed that the entire heart became enlarged.
 He also believed athletes with AHS lived shorter lives than those who did not acquire the syndrome.
 Because his research occurred throughout the 19th century, technology was limited, and it became difficult to devise appropriate ways to measure the hearts of athletes.
-Few believed in Henschen's theory about athletes having larger hearts than those who did not participate in sports: this theory is supported.
+Few believed in Henschen's theory about athletes having larger hearts than those who did not participate in sports.
+The latter, however, in addition to Henschen's belief of an enlargement of the entire heart among athletes is in agreement with the four-chamber dilation seen with modern imaging modalities in individuals with athlete's heart.